cognitedata/cognite-sdk-js/README.md

 ### Contributing

 Contributions welcome!
-For details about commiting changes, automated versioning and releases, see [Contributing](./CONTRIBUTING.md).
+For details about commiting changes, type generation, automated versioning and releases, see [Contributing](./CONTRIBUTING.md).

 ### Testing